teancom/codex/GLOSSARY.md

 ## proto-BOSH

-A BOSH Director that sits before other site level BOSH Directors (staging/production) in order to help enable more rapid updates to the child-level Directors.
+A BOSH Director that sits before other site-level BOSH Directors (staging/production) in order to help enable more rapid updates to the site-level Directors.

-## proto-Vault

-A temporary vault server used during the bootstrapping of the `proto-BOSH` Director to store secrets until the `ops` Vault server is deployed.

 ## [safe](https://github.com/starkandwayne/safe)